basebandit/basebandit/README.md

 ### Hi there 👋
-I am a Golang Hacker based in Nairobi.
+I am a Golang Hacker and a Cloud Engineer based in Nairobi.